MorganMLGman/info_webpage/content/projects/this_website.md

 I am using [Telegram Bot API](https://core.telegram.org/bots/api) to send messages from the script.
 This allows me to receive notifications about the status of the VM and any errors that occur during the creation process.
 After performing `apt update && apt upgrade`, I installed Docker and Docker Compose using commands from the [official Docker documentation](https://docs.docker.com/engine/install/ubuntu/).

 Init script is executed by the `init.service` I created.
-This service ensures that the script is executed only once, when the VM is created, and not every time the VM is started.
+This service executed the script only once, when the VM is created, and not at every start of the VM.

 ```yaml
   - path: /etc/systemd/system/init.service